lokenx/plexrequests-meteor/README.md

 ![admin view](Screenshot07.jpg)

 ##Additional Information
-If you're having trouble with Couch Potato please visit `http://localhost:3000/couchpotato` (or your own URL) for some assistance.
+If you're having trouble with Couch Potato please visit `http://localhost:3000/couchpotato` (or your own URL) for some assistance, it requires you to be logged in to the admin interface to access.
 If you still require any assistance or have questions please option an issue.
 Some good info is also available on the Plex forums [here](https://forums.plex.tv/index.php/topic/151899-plex-movie-requests/).

 ##License
 This application is licensed under The MIT License.
 The Plex logo, and name are copyright of Plex Inc.